Proton launches Elektro-L3

 However, in October 2016, Roskosmos said that the launch of the Elektro-L No. 3 satellite had been scheduled for the end of 2017.
-The main reason for an almost a year-long delay was apparently related to the satellite's key instruments, which had to be upgraded based on the experience with the preceding spacecraft.
+The main reason for this almost year-long delay was apparently related to the satellite's key instruments, which had to be upgraded based on experience with the preceding spacecraft.

-By the middle of 2017, the third Elektro-L mission had to be postponed again until the fall of 2018.
-As of September 2017, the launch was scheduled for Oct.
-22, 2018.
-At the time, GKNPTs Khrunichev in Moscow was assembling a Proton-M rocket for the mission and RKK Energia in Korolev was working on the Block DM-03 No. 6L upper stage with the completion date of Sept.
-30, 2018.
-However, sometimes after April 2018, the Elektro-L3 mission had to be delayed once again until the second quarter of 2019.
+By the middle of 2017, the third Elektro-L mission had to be postponed again, this time to the Fall of 2018.
+As of September 2017, the launch was scheduled for October 22, 2018.
+At the time, GKNPTs Khrunichev in Moscow was assembling a Proton-M rocket for the mission and RKK Energia in Korolev was working on the Block DM-03 No. 6L upper stage, with a completion date of September 30, 2018.
+However, sometimes after April 2018, the Elektro-L3 mission had to be delayed once again, to the second quarter of 2019.

 By September 2018, the launch was pushed back yet again, this time to October 2019.
 At the time, the assembly of satellite was underway, but a number of technical issues still remained, even though they were deemed to be resolvable, industry sources said.

 A photo of the Elektro-L3 satellite released on Oct.
 5, 2018.

 On October 5, NPO Lavochkin announced that on September 3, the Elektro-L3 had been transferred to the checkout and test station, KIS, for final but non-integrated tests and confirmed that its launch was scheduled for October 2019.
 According to the company, all components of the spacecraft had been manufactured, including the service module and the payload module, except for the heliophysics instrument complex, GGAK.
 NPO Lavochkin promised the delivery of the GGAK payload in January 2019.